linuschas/windows_vscode_platformio_guide/README.md

 ![alt text](img3.png "Open PlatformIO Extension")

 -   If necessary when opening the extension, download the requirements.
 This may take a while, and will appear in your VSCode terminal.
+Once this process is done, you should restart your VSCode.

 ![alt text](img4.png "PlatformIO Extension Installation")